AI-Pree/blog/index.md

 In the system software level, creating a OS interface for the memory controller so that we can assign memory controller to recharge only the regions (bank cells) that are allocated.

+Although this approach, will solve the issue to some extent, it would'nt be optimal when all the cells in the memory bank are allocated.

+Another solution, to tackle this problem is by time profiliing the retention of the DRAM bank cells.
+So, we can profile each of the individual cells and decide time interval for recharging individual row.
+The reason that we will not be recharging based on indiviual cell is that not every cells has same capacity, while one's capacitor can have lower leak life span than its correspondng cells in the row.
+This will provide us with a better insight on when to recharge each individual row in the memory bank.

 ## References